Rique-Yazzie/cs386-a1/reports/report 7.md

 # 2. Retrospective

-Appreciations: Melvin was picked because he took responsibility and gatheered data for the website on his own.
+Appreciations: Melvin was picked because he took responsibility and gathered data for the website on his own.

 Successes: Team had reached the 5 minute minimum for the presentation.